LoganHoney/LoganHoney.github.io/_posts/2025-06-25-Preparing-for-your-SQL-interview.md

 ---
 # Not sure where to start?
 Perfect.
-Whether you are new to the field or you are just refreshing yourself before the interview, I know there is something here for you.
-We're going to cover the basics as well as a few easy-to-implement advanced skills.
+Whether you are new to the data field, refreshing yourself before the interview, or you are just scratching that curiosity itch.
+I hope tp provide you with some thoughts you can take with you.
+We're going to cover the basics of SQL as well as a few easy-to-implement advanced skills.
 After all, we need to stand out and showcase our potential.
-Let's get started.
+The basics of SQL are incredibly easy to grasp and they lay the foundation for your career in Data.

 ## The Basics
-SQL stands for Structured Query Language.
-As such, understanding these basic building blocks lays the foundation to build complex queries.
-Here are the three fundamental concepts of every query:
+SQL stands for **_Structured Query Language_**.
+It is a language used to update, create, maintain, and query databases.
+At the most besic deconstruction, there are three fundamental concepts found in every query:

 ```sql
 SELECT (Data)